 Start off your Muskegon Museums visit to the Lakeshore Museum Center.
 We’ve visited here several times over the years simply due to the wealth of information in the museum.

 Our favorite exhibit is the journey through 400 million years of Michigan’s history, taking the visitor through prehistoric pasts, through the ice ages, and eventually continuing into more recent history such as Muskegon’s logging and industry.

-The museum has plenty of hands-on children’s areas and a rotating exhibit upstairs.
+The museum has educational programs and plenty of hands-on activities in the children’s areas plus rotating special exhibitions on the second floor.
 This year it was all about the Muskegon Civic Theatre, where I grew up performing.

 The Monet Garden isn’t really a museum, per se.
 Yet it’s a nice stop on your way down Clay Avenue from the Lakeshore Museum Center to the other historic sites.
 It’s open to the public, and is a gorgeous miniature Monet styled garden full of lush flowers and butterflies.

 Scolnik House of the Depression Era

 Part of the historic sites under the Lakeshore Museum is the Scolnik House of the depression era.
 This carefully restored home includes 1930’s furnishings, kitchenware, games, papers, and so much more.
 This is a fantastic family-friendly thing to do in Muskegon.
 The Scolnik House is listed as a “gentle-touch” museum, meaning kids and adults alike can try on the period clothing, explore the garden, and feel the worn furnishings and kitchen items.

 The Scolnik House is one block down, at 504 W. Clay Ave.
 It’s open May through October.